qmk/qmk_firmware/keyboards/idobao/id80/v2/ansi/keymaps/rverst/readme.md

-# idobao id80
+# IDOBAO ID80

-This is my layout for the idobao id80.
+This is my layout for the IDOBAO ID80.
 It depends of my [user files](../../../../users/rverst) and the main goal is to give an convenient and unified access to some special keys (umlauts, ß, €) for different operating systems (Mac, Windows and Linux).